Constructing Semi-Directed Level-1 Phylogenetic Networks from Quarnets: Cherry-Blob Algorithm

 \subsection{Cherry-Blob Algorithm Overview}

-Phylogenetic trees can be constructed using cherry-picking methods to peel off tree cherries and recursively build up trees \cite{cherrypicking2}.
-Networks can be constructed analogously by peeling off exterior structures.
-We propose the \emph{cherry-blob algorithm} for reconstructing networks in this fashion from the complete set of quarnets.
+Phylogenetic trees can be constructed using cherry-picking methods to identify tree cherries from quartets and recursively build trees \cite{cherrypicking2}.
+Similarly, we show that networks can be constructed by identifying exterior structures from quarnets.
+We propose the \emph{cherry-blob algorithm} for reconstructing networks from the complete set of quarnets.

-The cherry-blob algorithm works by identifying exterior structures of networks and storing them.
-As shown in Figure~\ref{fig:exteriorstructures}, an exterior structure, $A_S$, partitions the leaves into $S$ and $X \setminus S$, where the leaves in $S$ are all adjacent to either a common vertex (if $A_S$ is a tree cherry) or a common semi-directed cycle (if $A_S$ is a reticulation cherry or an exterior blob).